svanve/pokemon-quiz/README.md

 ### How to use

 - Play around with the app
-  - Register and create your own user.
-No worries, since you are working locally you store the hashed credentials in your own database.
+  - Login as a Test User with the following credentials:
+    >Username: `User1111`
+    >Password: `User1111!`
   - Create a challenge through the turquoise plus symbol (top right corner), so others would be able to take it.
   - Take a challenge.
 Press on `"Challenges"`in the menu and find out what user with what pokémon you want to challenge.
   - Edit a challenge of yours.
 In order to do so set the filter in `"Challenges"` to `"Meine Challenges"`.
+  - Register: Of course you are allowed to make your own User as well.
+Logout and press the button `"Registrieren"`.
+You won't see any own pokémon in this case since there is no logic for getting new pokémon yet.
+(No worries, since you are working locally you store the hashed credentials in your own database.)

 ### Potential Problems:
 - Case sensitivity: I think this problem only concerns Mac users.
 When starting the frontend it does throw errors not being able to find a few files.
 Just rename the corresponding files (e.g. startOne.js) or folders (e.g. iconComponents) so that they begin with uppercase letters.
 Otherwise `App.js` can't find these components.